 Law no. 9789/2007 'On the Establishment and Functioning of Economic Zones' was amended by Law no. 54/2015 'On the Creation and Functioning of Technology and Economic Development Areas-TEDA', provides for specific fiscal incentives for the economic activity of new industries, innovative technologies, information technologies, industries that meet international standards of pollution elimination, efficient industries on energy use as well as high productivity industries, in relation to employees.
-The main objective of this law was to attract potential foreign investors to develop a business model subject to financial and administrative incentives in a dedicated state property with infrastructure facilitated by state.
+The main objective of this law was to attract potential foreign investors to develop a business model subject to financial and administrative incentives in a dedicated state property with infrastructure facilitated by the state.
 Although this law was supported by a set of by-laws33, as of today still there is not any TEDA functioning.
-On March 16th, under the Public Procurement Portal, was re-launched the procurement notice for TEDA Spitalla34.
+On 16 March, under the Public Procurement Portal, was re-launched the procurement notice for TEDA Spitalla34.

 Order No.1 dated 10.01.2017 of the Prime Minister for Approval of the Action Plan 2017 - 2021 "Support For the Development of Innovative Policies based in the "TRIPLE HELIX" Model".

-The action plan provided for 12 activities and a large set of concrete measures to tackle several issues of ecosystem in the frame of a dedicated working group.
-It included creation of a virtual network for support of innovation, promoting Business-Academia-Government cooperation, providing support for incubators and accelerators programs, creating a network of business angels and a set of other measures.
+The action plan provided for 12 activities and a large set of concrete measures to tackle several ecosystem issues in the frame of a dedicated working group.
+It included the creation of a virtual network for support of innovation, promoting Business-Academia-Government cooperation, providing support for incubators and accelerators programs, creating a network of business angels and a set of other measures.
 The Secretariat could not find any official monitoring report on the activities run and measures implemented.

-Draft law "For the Support and Development of Innovative StartUp" was prepared and launched for public consultation by the end of 2020 as a co-initiative of the Ministry of Finance & Economy and the Ministry of State for Protection of Entrepreneurship.
-The draft law aims to create a regulatory and institutional framework which supports and favors the creation and development of new enterprises in the area of technology and innovation, with high growth potential known worldwide as Innovative Startups.
-The draft law is launched in a context when the ecosystem of stakeholders is not yet consolidated, the number of donor projects initiatives and support have been very dynamic and when market is demanding innovative products and solutions to increase the competitiveness of entreprises, especially in the context driven by Covid-19 pandemic.
-The objectives of the draft-law are the following:
+Draft law "For the Support and Development

+of Innovative Start-ups" was prepared and launched for public consultation by the end of 2020 as a co-initiative of the Ministry of Finance & Economy and the Ministry of State for Protection of Entrepreneurship.
+The draft law aims to create a regulatory and institutional framework that supports and favours the creation and development of new enterprises in the area of technology and innovation, with high growth potential known worldwide as Innovative Start-ups.
+The draft law is launched in a context when the ecosystem of stakeholders is not yet consolidated, the number of donor projects initiatives and support have been very dynamic and when the market is demanding innovative products and solutions to increase the competitiveness of enterprises, especially in the context driven by Covid-19 pandemic.
+The objectives of the draft law are the following:

-- (1) Defining incentive mechanisms, which include fiscal facilities, programs and measures that support Innovative Startups in the initial phase of business (incubation period) and the creation of a favorable ecosystem for them in the Republic of Albania; - (2) Defining the institutional framework and state bodies which are in charge of the tasks and competencies to support Innovative Startups; - (3) Defining the criteria, rules and procedures that apply to the approval, support and monitoring of Innovative Startups.
+- Defining incentive mechanisms, which include fiscal facilities, programs and measures that support Innovative Start-ups in the initial phase of business (incubation period) and the creation of a favourable ecosystem for them in the Republic of Albania; - Defining the institutional framework and state bodies that are in charge of the tasks and competencies to support Innovative Start-ups; - 3.
+Defining the criteria, rules and procedures that apply to the approval, support and monitoring of Innovative Start-ups.

-By the end of 2020, ICS faciliated the consultation of the draft-law with business community and provided detailed comments to the working group on the articles and concepts included to support its further improvement and facilitate its implementation.
+By the end of 2020, ICS facilitated the consultation of the draft law with the business community and provided detailed comments to the working group on the articles and concepts included to support its further improvement and facilitate its implementation.